 6. Objectivity Beats Subjectivity: Why Short-Term Performance Momentum Matters in Investing

-While it’s true that long-term past performance shows little correlation with future success, this doesn’t apply in the same way to short-term performance.
-Choosing a mutual fund based solely on its past five or 10 years of returns is like predicting this year’s World Series winner based on the last decade’s records.
-Long-term achievements don’t guarantee future wins.
+While it’s true that long-term past performance shows little correlation with future success, short-term performance often paints a clearer picture.
+Choosing a mutual fund based solely on its past five or 10 years of returns is like predicting this year’s World Series winner based on the most championships won in history.
+A team’s historical success, like the New York Yankees’ impressive legacy with 27 championships, doesn’t guarantee current season victories.

 The result?
 A straightforward, momentum-based approach that has consistently delivered outstanding results.